omegasenior/topbiketoursportugal/content/pages/bike-hollidays/index.en.md

   and 75 km.
 Short climbs up to 30% of the whole route.
 For inexperient cyclist with some fitness preparation.

-  * **Moderated:** Terrain can be in dirt roads or trails.
+  * **Moderate:** Terrain can be in dirt roads or trails.
 Mostly flat with daily distances between 50km and 75km with some climbs up to 40% of the whole route.
   For cyclist with fitness preparation.

-  * **Moderated to hard:** Terrain can be in dirt roads or trails.
+  * **Moderate to hard:** Terrain can be in dirt roads or trails.
 Daily distances between 50km and 75km with moderate climbs up to 60% of the whole route.
 For cyclist with fitness preparation that want to challenge themselves.